 Loading OBJ File

-General information, and algorithm for parsing OBJ files can be found in this page.
+General information, and an algorithm for parsing OBJ files can be found on this page.

 For rendering the models, interleaved buffer is used.
 Vertex, normal, UV coordinates, and AO values are kept, and sent to the GPU together.
 Additionally, before the values are put together, vertices are sorted with respect to their material for increasing the GPU performance.